Monocular Camera Mapping with Pose-Guided Optimization: Enhancing Marking-Level HD Map Accuracy: EXPERIMENTAL RESULTS

 \subsection{Baselines}

-In order to verify the accuracy of HD map and IPM matrix generated by our method, we select the following baselines for comparative experiments. \begin{enumerate} \item \textbf{Calibrated Naive IPM (CNI):} The pre-calibrated IPM matrix is used to conduct the naive strategy, which was described in Section \ref{subsubsec: ns} \item \textbf{Estimated Naive IPM (ENI):} It is the same as the above method, but the pre-calibrated IPM matrix comes from a different UGV.
-It means that the IPM matrix is inaccurate because the mechanical structures of different UGVs are quite different. \item \textbf{Optimization (Opt):} Use the naive strategy to inverse project the corners of the markings into the vehicle frame, then optimize the corners' position and IPM matrix of the corresponding monocular camera. \item \textbf{Optimized Naive IPM (ONI):} Conduct the naive strategy with the IPM matrix optimized by the optimization process. \item \textbf{With One or More Monocular Cameras:} In our experiments, we use the front-mounted monocular camera, the rear-mounted monocular camera and both for comparison.
+Since there is still a lack of work to build an HD map with global marking coordinates based on monocular image(s) and vehicle poses, we will prove the effectiveness of the method and the accuracy of the generated HD map and IPM matrix by comparing our method with the following baselines. \begin{enumerate} \item \textbf{Calibrated Naive IPM (CNI):} The pre-calibrated IPM matrix is used to conduct the naive strategy. \item \textbf{Estimated Naive IPM (ENI):} It is the same as the above method, but the pre-calibrated IPM matrix comes from a different UGV.
+It means that the IPM matrix is inaccurate because the mechanical structures of different UGVs are quite different. \item \textbf{Optimization (Opt):} Use the naive strategy to inversely project the corners of the markings into the vehicle frame, then optimize the corners' position and IPM matrix of the corresponding monocular camera. \item \textbf{Optimized Naive IPM (ONI):} Conduct the naive strategy with the IPM matrix optimized by the optimization process. \item \textbf{With One or More Monocular Cameras:} In our experiments, we use the front-mounted monocular camera, the rear-mounted monocular camera and both for comparison.
 When multiple cameras are used, each camera executes the above method separately. \end{enumerate}